atomist-attic/python-rugs/README.md

 Now you can use the [rug cli][cli] as usual to apply your editors.

+You will have to run that command every time you modify one of your Rug editors.

 ## Can writing Rugs in Python be done?

 The cuurrent archive demonstrates that it's possible to write a Rug in a